-These policies and procedures are designed to ensure that all the Trust's business transactions are conducted in accordance with European and English Law and Government Policy - in order to achieve probity, accuracy, economy, efficiency, and effectiveness.
+These policies and procedures are designed to ensure that all the Trust's business transactions are conducted in accordance with English Law and Government Policy - in order to achieve probity, accuracy, economy, efficiency, and effectiveness.

-2. EU DIRECTIVES:
+2. UK DIRECTIVES:

-In addition to its own Standing Orders and Standing Financial Instructions, the Trusts have a Statutory duty to comply with European Union (EU) and United Kingdom (UK) Directives on Public Procurement and it must therefore advertise contracts in the Official Journal of the European Union (OJEU) for goods and services where the total contract value (not just the annual value) meets or exceeds the threshold values as determined by the European Union.
+In addition to its own Standing Orders and Standing Financial Instructions, the Trusts have a Statutory duty to comply with United Kingdom (UK) Directives on Public Procurement and it must therefore advertise contracts in FTS for goods and services where the total contract value (not just the annual value) meets or exceeds the threshold values as determined by the UK Directives.